habibur-rahman-tanvir/html/README.md

 # Practice Git and GitHub

-This project only for Git and Github practice.
+In this project i am try to learn and explore Git and GitHub.